jptaranto/typey/README.md

 }
 ```

-All ratios are outputted as `em` instead of your base unit as they will always
+All ratios are outputted as unitless values instead of your base unit.
-be relative to their element's font-size.

 ## Add some margins or padding